The Politics of Personalized News Aggregation: Analysis

+By definition, a voter's policy latitude decreases with his preference for candidate $R$'s policies and increases with his pessimism about candidate $R$'s valence given unfavorable information.
+Increasing a voter's policy latitude makes him more resistant to candidate $R$'s deviations.

-We next describe equilibrium outcomes.
-Let $\mathcal{E}^{\mathcal{S},q}$ to denote the set of nonnegative policy $a$'s such that the symmetric policy profile $\langle -a,a\rangle$ can arise in equilibrium.
-We are interested in the \emph{policy polarization} $a^{\mathcal{S},q}=\max \mathcal{E}^{\mathcal{S},q}$, defined as the maximal symmetric equilibrium policy, and whether all policies between zero and policy polarization can arise in equilibrium.
-The following concepts facilitate analysis.
+We finally describe equilibrium outcomes.
+Let $\mathcal{E}^{\mathcal{S},q}$ denote the set of the nonnegative policy $a$'s such that the symmetric policy profile $(-a,a)$ can arise in an equilibrium.
+We are interested in \emph{policy polarization} $a^{\mathcal{S},q}=\max \mathcal{E}^{\mathcal{S},q}$, defined as the maximal symmetric equilibrium policy, and whether all policies between zero and policy polarization can arise in equilibrium.